drolbr/overpass-doc/en/preface/osm_data_model.md

 There is always, per object and state, a _version number_ and _timestamp_.
 Old states with old version numbers are retained.
-Therefore the Overpass API allows access, via [special methods](../analysis/index.md), to old states.
+Therefore the Overpass API allows access, via [special methods](../analysis/museum.md), to old states.
 But by default, unless a special request is made, it always operates on current data.

-In addition, changed are grouped to _changesets_.
+In addition, changes are grouped to _changesets_.
 These are associated to the uploading mapper.
 The grouping is done automatically by the editing software and in general one changeset per upload event is created.